SAFETAG/SAFETAG/content/guides/interviews/examples/interview_questions.md

     * Disaster Relief
     * Other
     * No Specific Mandate
   @workloc.
-Where does your organization have acitvities?
+Where does your organization have activities?
   @workmultiloc.
 Does the organization have activities in more than one (city/provence/country/region)
   @funding.
 What kind of funding does you organization receive?
   @secfund.
 Could you tell me, approximately, which percentage of the organization’s currently annual budget is dedicated to supporting the use of digital or mobile technology?